AshleyF/briefcubing/experimental/gocube/readme.md

 The format seems to always begin with a 0x2A (42) byte, followed by a length (number of bytes to follow).
 At a fast rate (~20Hz) some kind of pose information is published.
 The length varies from ~20-30 bytes and is very noisy.
 It may be pose information or raw accelerometer/gyro, etc.

 When a twist is made on the cube, a single 8-byte packet is sent.
 That is 42, 6, followed by six bytes.
-The first byte has always been observed to be 1.
+The first payload byte has always been observed to be 1.
 The second seems do be the twist/turn just made:

 * B = 0
 * B' = 1